-Born in Melbourne and brought up in Sydney, I spent over two decades studying, living and working in the UK before returning to Australia some fifteen years ago.
+Born in Melbourne and brought up in Sydney, Alison Booth spent over two decades studying, living and working in the UK before returning to Australia some fifteen years ago.

-I am active on social media (Twitter and Facebook) and love doing radio and other interviews.
-I also love hearing from readers, so do drop me a note on the Contact page if you would like to get in touch.
+Alison loves hearing from readers, so do drop her a note on the Contact page if you would like to get in touch.

 Interview with Jan Goldsmith 3CR Melbourne.
 19 July 2018